 By matching the weight of your gear to what you’re fishing for, you can handle the size and weight of your catch.
 If the wrong equipment is used, fish can get lost, and gear can get damaged.

-• Small Fish: However, recurve bows with lightweight arrows do the job for carp.
+• Small Fish: However, recurve bows with lightweight arrows are effective for carp.

 • Large Fish: Large gar or rays require a compound bow with a higher draw weight and heavy-duty arrows marked with barbed tips.
 The lines must be very strong and braided to prevent snapping during retrieval.